-This report presents the findings of the macroalgae/seagrass component for the seventh year of operation within the National Marine Biological Analytical Quality Control (NMBAQC) Scheme.
+This report presents the findings of the macroalgae/seagrass component for the eighth year of operation within the National Marine Biological Analytical Quality Control (NMBAQC) Scheme.
 This component consisted of one macroalgae and one seagrass exercise which was subsequently split into three alternative means of assessment which may be considered as separate modules from which laboratories could complete one or more module.

-The analytical procedures of the exercise remained consistent with previous rounds of the scheme (OMC RT01 - RT06).
+The analytical procedures of the exercise remained consistent with previous rounds of the scheme (OMC RT01 - RT07).
 The results for the exercise are presented and discussed with comments provided on the overall participant performance.

 Two sets of fifteen quadrat photographs showing various % covers of opportunist macroalgae and seagrass were used for the exercise.
 These sets of photographs were duplicated to produce the three separate modules incorporating the different assessment methods utilised by the various participating laboratories.
-The set of quadrat photos differed by the use of grid squares of varying quantities; open quadrat, 5×5 square grid and 10×10 square grid.
+The set of quadrat photos differed using grid squares of varying quantities; open quadrat, 5 x 5 square grid, and 10 x 10 square grid.
 Each photo represented natural levels of opportunist macroalgae and seagrass cover.

 Results for % cover of both opportunist macroalgae and seagrass varied between participants and between the different methods used.
 A number of results deviated from the sample mean and from the % cover as calculated by image analysis.
-However deviation from the latter was more noticeable.
-There was a much higher range of results submitted for seagrass which appears to be more difficult to estimate % cover and may be attributed, in part, to its patchy nature.
-Although there was a slight preference for using method C (10×10 square grid) for the macroalgae the results using this method was less accurate as seen in previous years.
+However, deviation from the latter was more noticeable.
+In general the correlation between image analysis results and mean % cover was closer than had been in previous years, which may have resulted from improved image analysis methods.
+As in previous years the preferred method was Test A (open quadrat) with Test B being the least favoured method.
+However, test C still remains the least accurate with regards to the number of 'Fails'.